acend/container-basics-training/content/en/docs/13/_index.md

 ## Docker Enterprise

-Docker has its own enterprise features, which are available for Enterprises <https://www.docker.com/products/docker-enterprise>
+Docker has its own enterprise features, which are available for Enterprises at <https://www.docker.com/products/docker-enterprise>.

 ## Docker Hub alternatives

-There are a couple of other public registries available, such as <https://quay.io/> for example
+There are a couple of other public registries available, such as <https://quay.io/> for example.

 ## Private registries